Azure/vscode-aks-tools/docs/book/src/features/aks-compare-cluster.md

 ### Compare AKS Clusters

-Right click on your AKS cluster and select **Compare AKS Cluster** to use vscode diff to comapre json object of 2 AKS clusters.
+Right click on your AKS cluster and select **Compare AKS Cluster** to use vscode diff to compare json object of 2 AKS clusters.

 ![right click command](../resources/right-click-compare-cluster.png)